Chart Color Schemes

 Temora is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, population projections suggest an increase just below the median of national regional areas.
-Temora is expected to gain 258 persons by 2041 based on aggregated SA2-level projections, reflecting a total increase of 13.7% over the 17-year period.
+Based on aggregated SA2-level projections, the Temora (SA2) is expected to grow by 245 persons to 2041, reflecting an increase of 3.2% in total over the 17-year period.

 Frequently Asked Questions - Population